Good-Rabbit/cadets_nearby/README.md

 If you are a developer and want to help the growth of this project, feel free to contribute.
 Any support is highly appreciated

-You can also buy me a coffee for the hard work
+You can also buy me a coffee for the hard work.

 Bkash: +8801798355165

 ## Conclusion